CMRI-ProCan/ProCanFDL/README.md

 ### Configuration

-All paths and hyperparameters are centralized in `config.py`.
-Key settings:
+All paths and hyperparameters are centralised in `config.py`.
+Key settings based on the published model:

 ```python
 # Directories